population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 slowly started to recover right before the beginning of the second severe lockdown.

-Given the overall decrease in market work, it is useful to understand whether individuals, who were able to continue work during the lockdowns, did so in the same jobs.
+Given the overall decrease in market work, it is useful to understand whether individuals who were able to continue working during the lockdowns did so in the same jobs.
-The first lockdown significantly was associated with an approximately 10 percentage points lower likelihood of working at the same job, relatively to Round 4.
+The first lockdown was significantly associated with an approximately 10 percentage points lower likelihood of working at the same job, relatively to Round 4.
 Thus, we find both a decrease in market work and an increased likelihood of moving jobs.
 The impact in the medium run is small, indicating that people remained in their new jobs after the end of the lockdown.

-We do not have direct information on wages, but these new jobs likely paid less than the pre-lockdown job, suggesting continued labor market difficulties in the medium run, which would also affect food insecurity.
 There is only a small, statistically insignificant, effect in the medium run following the second lockdown.
 However, we cannot establish whether this is because the second lockdown